Skip to content

 For a quick and easy process, you can choose to pay the full amount upfront for your solar system.
 This option does not require a credit check.

-Enjoy the convenience of spreading the cost of your solar system with our 0% APR finance options.
+Enjoy the convenience of spreading the cost of your solar system with our 0% APR finance options for up to 2 years.

 Can a battery storage system maximise efficiency?